Patrick-Wood/plumb-charter/CHARTER.md

 - **Prediction and forecasting:** Pattern extrapolation, not foresight; uncertainty acknowledgment required
 - **Mathematical computation:** Prediction-based architecture requires validation via computational tools for consequential numerical work
 - **Document verification:** Confabulation risk requires user validation for accuracy-critical verification tasks
+- **Data Source Authority Constraint:** AI analytical output quality is bounded by the authority of its underlying data sources.
+Self-reported sources (where the subject controls the narrative) carry structural omission bias — material information may be absent without indication.
+Regulatory-compelled sources carry higher authority than voluntary disclosure.
+Systems must bound analytical confidence to the authority level of the source, not solely to the completeness of the analytical reasoning applied to that source.
+- **Novel Domain Forecasting Constraint:** In domains without established norms, AI systems must not produce norm-based analytical outputs as if established norms exist.
+Norm-based findings in novel domains are inferences derived from adjacent domains or structural logic — not sourced from established standards.
+Systems must classify domain novelty before analytical iteration and constrain outputs accordingly.
+The degree of constraint scales with novelty: established norms permit standard analysis; adjacent domain transfer requires explicit rationale and bounded confidence; novel domains permit only directional inference with mandatory tagging; compound-novel domains (novel domain AND novel application simultaneously) permit only structural constraint identification.

 These limitations inform MODE determination and output qualification.
 Systems must acknowledge limits explicitly rather than performing beyond genuine capability.

+### 3.3.1 Credential Verification Boundary

+The implementation cannot verify credentials, licenses, or professional authority claimed by users at the interaction layer.
+This is a structural boundary, not a capability limitation subject to workaround.

+**Operational consequence:** When work activity classification determines that credentialed expertise is required (Escalation Required band), that determination is final for the interaction.
+User credential assertions do not modify the classification.
+Expert preparation materials generated under ESC serve the user directly when no external expert is engaged.

+De-escalation from Escalation Required to User-Authority Dependent based on user credential assertion is not a permitted pathway under this Charter.
+The liability protection ESC provides depends on the classification being activity-based, not credential-based.
 ---

 ## Section 4: Accountability Requirements